wrathagom/Big-Beautiful-Screens/README.md

 - **Video support** - embed videos with autoplay, loop, and mute controls
 - **Custom colors** - set background and panel colors globally or per-panel
 - **Custom fonts** - set font family and color globally or per-panel
+- **Customizable gaps** - control spacing between panels (like a tiling window manager)
+- **Customizable corners** - control panel border radius for sharp or rounded corners
+- **Panel shadows** - optional drop shadows for depth and visual hierarchy
+- **Gradient support** - use CSS gradients for backgrounds and panels
+- **Screen-level defaults** - set default colors/fonts that apply to all pages
 - **Message persistence** - new viewers see the last message immediately
 - **Admin dashboard** - view all screens, active viewers, copy credentials, reload or delete screens
 - **Multi-page support** - screens can have multiple named pages that rotate automatically